 The MBTI® ESTP and College

-An individual with an ESTP personality type (Extraverted-Sensing-Thinking-Perceiving) can be seen as an even-tempered, problem solver.
-Others will often enjoy their company and be attentive to their direction, due to ESTPs typical behavior of exuding benevolence.
-When problem solving, ESTPs generally want to hastily agree on a solution and often do not enjoy lengthy explanations.
-They have been known to instead get a few important elements regarding someone’s standpoint, make a brief suggestion, and move on to the next issue.
-Students who have an Extraversion preference, gravitate their concentration to their surroundings, paying most attention to the people and events in their external environment.
-ESTPs generally gain energy from, and direct their energy toward, these external forces.
+An individual with an ESTP personality type (Extraverted-Sensing-Thinking-Perceiving) can be seen as an even-tempered problem solver.
+Others will often enjoy their company and be attentive to their direction due to ESTP’s typical behavior of exuding benevolence.
+When problem-solving, ESTPs generally want to agree on a solution hastily and often do not enjoy lengthy explanations.
+They have been known instead to get a few important elements regarding someone’s standpoint, make a brief suggestion, and move on to the next issue.
+Students who have an Extraversion preference gravitate their concentration to their surroundings, paying most attention to the people and events in their external environment.
+ESTPs generally gain energy from and direct their energy toward these external forces.
 It is common to find individuals with the ESTP Personality Type enjoying physical exercise and sports, with a conservable involvement in campus activities.
-Roommates of ESTPs have said to find them happy-go lucky, and gifted at easing tense situations.
+Roommates of ESTPs have said to find them happy-go-lucky and gifted at easing tense situations.
 However, they have also been known to sometimes offend their roommates by being a little too blunt.

 Learning Styles and Being Studious

 This personality type has been known to enjoy the opportunity to evaluate innovative ideas and to have the ability to discover imperfections in controversy with little to no effort.
-As such, they often learn best by competition and debate.
+As such, they often learn best through competition and debate.
 ESTPs generally operate impulsively with energetic eruptions.
 Studying for Sensing types often is a method of learning facts, more specifically, ESTPs generally want to ensure that they are receiving accurate information.
-“They typically accomplish this by methodically working their way through the material, trying to memorize or incorporate as much as possible”.
-(Ditiberio and Hammer, 1993, CPP Inc.) Learning how to summarize the information in order to find the relationship among the facts as well as learning how to use these facts to arrive at the “big picture” or “bottom line” will be the most important study habit for ESTPs to learn.
-Additionally, due to an ESTPs Perceiving function, this personality type may instead look for all of the acceptable interpretations of an assignment, nevertheless may typically sharpen their focus at the last minute.
+“They typically accomplish this by methodically working their way through the material, trying to memorize or incorporate as much as possible.”
+(Ditiberio and Hammer, 1993, CPP Inc.) Learning how to summarize the information in order to find the relationship among the facts as well as learning how to use these facts to arrive at the “big picture” or “bottom line,” will be the most important study habit for ESTPs to learn.
+Additionally, due to an ESTPs Perceiving function, this personality type may instead look for all of the acceptable interpretations of an assignment, nevertheless, it may typically sharpen their focus at the last minute.

-Most students who prefer their Extraversion function state the preference of having a professor who encourages class discussion and debate.
+Most students who prefer their Extraversion function state the preference for having a professor who encourages class discussion and debate.
 ESTPs commonly have a strong value in what is non-theoretical and typically trust any material which is presented to them by their instructors.
 This may be due to their innate ability to follow instructions.
-However, ESTPS will generally want faculty members who give clear instruction and logical presentations.
-Due to the fact that this personality type often values change and is typically receptive to innovation they have been known to prefer professors to be entertaining and inspiring.
+However, ESTPS will generally want faculty members who give clear instructions and logical presentations.
+Due to the fact that this personality type often values change and is typically receptive to innovation, they have been known to prefer professors to be entertaining and inspiring.
 “There are three times as many students who prefer Sensing and Perceiving as there are faculty with this combination.
 SP students prefer a flexible approach to factual material.
 Their NJ professors, on the other hand, prefer structure and theories.
 The SP students are more likely to view the facts themselves as more important than the theories and are less likely to want the facts organized according to some grand structure.”
 (Ditiberio and Hammer, 1993, CPP Inc.)

 Reading and Writing